 Woolnut Leather Sleeve

 One of the most impressive sleeves we've used recently, the Woolnut sleeve for the 12in MacBook is available in this smart brown or black.
 The Swedish brand specialises in MacBook sleeves, so the craftsmanship is on point.
+You can see its full 12in sleeve collection here.

 The felt lining will keep your MacBook safe from harm, plus it's so versatile with its classic look that you could take this into the board room or the espresso bar and not look out of place.